Skip to content

 image

-Reload the Nginx configuration.
+Reload the nginx configuration.

 nginx -s reload

-Enter the Linux service IP in the browser to access the frontend interface.
+Input the Linux service IP in the browser to access the frontend interface.

 image